What Is Open Enrollment?

 Open Enrollment is the annual period when employees have the opportunity to make changes to their benefits for the next calendar year.
 It is also when the University announces benefit plan changes and biweekly contribution rates for the next calendar year.
 The choices you make during Open Enrollment take effect on January 1.
 Open Enrollment is generally the only time of year that you can change your benefits options, unless you have a qualifying life event like marriage, childbirth, or divorce.

-For 2022, there are no plan design changes or changes to the carriers.
+For 2024, there are no plan design changes.
 A few things to know include:

-- Health Savings Account (HSA) maximum contribution is increasing for 2022.
-The University will continue to contribute $750/Employee Only and $1,500/Family (either tier) to employees participating in the HSA, and in addition, employees can now contribute $2,900/Employee Only or $5,800/Family.
+- Health Savings Account (HSA) maximum contributions are increasing for 2024.
+The University will continue to contribute $750/Employee Only and $1,500/Family (either tier) to employees participating in the HSA, and in addition, employees can now contribute $3,400/Employee Only or $6,800/Family.

 The enrollment period is always a good time to review your current benefit selections, and your covered dependents, to make sure your benefits are meeting your needs.
 Whether you have to do anything during Open Enrollment depends on if you want to change any of your benefits: